STCC Financial Aid - Frequently Asked Questions

 Q. What kinds of information do I need to fill out the FAFSA (Free Application for Federal Student Aid?
 The FAFSA is the document you must complete to be considered for financial aid at STCC.
 You will need information from your Federal Income Tax Transcript and W2's from 2014, asset information (amount of cash, savings, checking and investments) and other untaxed income you may receive.
 If you are a dependent student your parent will also need to supply the same information mentioned above.

 Q. What is verification?
 Verification is a process where a STCC financial aid staff members compares information you provided on your FAFSA with information on tax and income documents.
-About 3 of every 10 students applying for financial aid at the College are selected for Verification by the Federal Department of Education.
-If you are selected for Verification, you will be asked to bring in copies of tax and income documents.
+The Federal Department of Education randomly selects students for verification.
+If you are selected for verification, you will be asked to bring in copies of tax and income documents.

 Q. What is "Satisfactory Academic Progress"?
 How does it affect my financial aid?
 To be eligible for financial aid, Federal and Massachusetts authorities and official STCC policy require students to be making Satisfactory Academic Progress.
 Each semester the Financial Aid Office monitors students' GPA, and also reviews the success of financial aid students in earning credits toward their degrees and certificates.
-To learn more about Satisfactory Academic Progress, please see that particular section.
+To learn more about Satisfactory Academic Progress, please click here.

 Q. How is my bill for tuition and fees paid?
 If you've received a financial aid award, your tuition and fees are deducted from it.
 Any excess funds-after any allowable charges for books and supplies-come to you as a refund later in the semester.
 If your bill isn't covered completely by financial aid, you will need to make arrangements at the beginning of the semester to pay the balance of the bill.